-\section{GAEA-1.6M}
+\subsection{GAEA-1.4M}

-The GAEA-1.6M dataset provides comprehensive global coverage, featuring both rich conversational and diverse geolocalization sets.
+The \datasetname\ dataset provides comprehensive global coverage, featuring both rich conversational and diverse geolocalization sets.
 It includes various QA formats, such as MCQs, True/False, and open-ended VQA (long and short), from more than 234 countries/territories, grouped under conversational and geolocalization groups.
 Spanning 40k cities across 7 continents, \textnormal{\datasetname} is structured into two key groups: conversational and geolocalization.
-With over 1.6 million QA pairs, it captures the geographical diversity of both underrepresented and widely recognized regions worldwide. \Cref{fig:GeoLLM_Flow} shows our complete curation pipeline, which we will discuss piecewise.
+With over 1.4 million QA pairs, it captures the geographical diversity of both underrepresented and widely recognized regions worldwide. \Cref{fig:GeoLLM_Flow} shows our complete curation pipeline, which we will discuss piecewise.